Phyllagathis longiradiosa

 What's the taxonomical classification of Phyllagathis longiradiosa?

 Phyllagathis longiradiosa belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
 As a member of the class Equisetopsida and the subclass Magnoliidae, it falls under the order Myrtales.
-Its taxonomic hierarchy continues through the family Melastommataceae, which contains the genus Phyllagathis, ultimately identifying the specific plant as the species longiradiosa.
+The plant is further categorized into the family Melastomataceae, specifically within the genus Phyllagathis, with its unique biological identity defined by its specific designation as the species longiradiosa.

 What are the morphological characteristics of this plant?